Sivantos Hearing Aids

 Instant fit and custom RIC, CIC, and BTE devices operating on the OVP and Binax platforms include Bluetooth streaming.
 Sivantos also provides a solution to individuals with one-sided hearing loss with a specialized line of hearing aids.

 The TeleCare app makes it possible for you to stay up-to-date with your hearing care provider for ongoing counseling and support using your smartphone without the necessity of an in-office consultation.

 We have a number of advanced technology solutions, like Sivantos hearing aids, to address your hearing care needs at All About Hearing, but technology can never replace you as the primary focus of the personalized hearing care our audiology professionals provide.

 We use comprehensive hearing assessments to pinpoint the exact type and severity of your hearing loss so that our hearing aid specialist can help you select the hearing instrument best able to address your specific hearing challenges while striving to accommodate your personal and budget preferences.

-Residents throughout the Permian Basin and the Big Spring area are able to take advantage of better hearing as well as a more active and independent lifestyle thanks to the services we provide in our Midland and Big Spring hearing clinics, which include the fitting, technical support, device maintenance, and repair of hearing aids, like those from Sivantos, Sonic, Starkey, and more.
+Residents throughout the Permian Basin area are able to take advantage of better hearing as well as a more active and independent lifestyle thanks to the services we provide in our Midland hearing clinics, which include the fitting, technical support, device maintenance, and repair of hearing aids, like those from Sivantos, Sonic, Starkey, and more.